Child Swimming

 • If your child has a friend, see if he or she can attend the swim lessons with you.
 The buddy system always makes learning more fun.

-• If your child is tentative around strangers, make it a rule that you will jump into the pool and take the lessons with her.
-She will have more fun with you in the water and you can share your love of the pool.
+• If your child is tentative around strangers, make it a rule that you will jump into the pool and take the lessons with them. they will have more fun with you in the water and you can share your love of the pool.

 • Remember, that even if your child has taken swim lessons is it no reason to leave him or her unattended in the pool.
 You should also offer a life jacket as a matter of course every time they swim as an additional layer of protection and to keep them safe if they get tired while in the water.